-- Revenues that were received during the year that were not included in the originally adopted budget Federal grants and special projects of \$33.68 million and Local grants and special projects of \$14.62 million and a slight increase to State revenue of \$1.71 million. - Expenditures that were appropriated during the year which were not included in the originally adopted budget Salaries and Benefits of (\$6.67) million, Books and Supplies of \$34.01 million, Services and Other Operating Expenses of \$15.96 million, and Capital Outlay of \$14.99 million.
+- Revenues that were received during the year that were not included in the originally adopted budget Federal funding and special projects of \$108.83 million and Local grants and special projects of \$7.87 million and a decrease to State revenue of (\$38.93) million. - Expenditures that were appropriated during the year which were not included in the originally adopted budget Salaries and Benefits of \$25.88 million, Books and Supplies of \$68.99 million, Services and Other Operating Expenses of \$59.53 million, and Capital Outlay of \$10.91 million.

-With these adjustments, actual revenues available were \$13.98 million below the final budgeted amounts.
+With these adjustments, actual revenues available were \$49.93 million below the final budgeted amounts.
 The most significant variances resulted from:

-- Federal revenues were \$27.62 million below final budget amounts.
-NCLB/ESSA grants were \$23.17 million below appropriations and the Magnet School Assistant Program was \$1.0 million below appropriations.
-Three other Federal grants from the Department of Defense Office of Economic Adjustment had a combined total of \$3.45 million below appropriations, which largely represents grant money awarded but not spent by June 30, 2020. - State revenues were \$9.28 million above final budget amounts.
-STRS on-Behalf Pension Contribution was the reason for being above the appropriation amount. - Local revenues were \$1.90 million above final budget amounts.
-Interest from the County Treasury was over by \$2.09 million.
+- Federal revenues were \$54.40 million below final budget amounts.
+ESSA grants were \$36.26 million below appropriations and federal funding for the CARES Act and Elementary and Secondary School Emergency Relief (ESSER I) grant was \$10.82 million below appropriations.
+The Federal grant for Governor's Emergency Education Relief (GEER) Learning Loss was \$7.30 million below appropriations, which largely represents grant money awarded but not spent by June 30, 2021. - State revenues were \$5.77 million above final budget amounts.
+State Lottery was \$3.84 million above the appropriation amount and other state grants combined were as well as other state resources was \$2.02 million above the appropriation amount. - Local revenues were \$2.13 million below final budget amounts.
+No specific grantor contributed to the decrease in local revenue.

-Actual expenditures were \$44.24 million below the final budgeted amounts.
+Actual expenditures were \$174.13 million below the final budgeted amounts.
+Throughout the online learning period campuses were largely closed, causing a decrease in the following expenditures associated with maintaining physical locations.
 The most significant variances resulted from: